mr4tt/zotbot/README.md

 - [Marcus McDilda](https://en.wikipedia.org/w/index.php?title=Marcus_McDilda&oldid=1168320029) - Lieutenant Marcus Elmo McDilda (December 15, 1921 – August 16, 1998) was an American P-51 fighter pilot who was shot down over Osaka and captured by the Japanese on 8 August 1945, two days after the atomic bombing of Hiroshima.

 - [Turnspit dog](https://en.wikipedia.org/w/index.php?title=Turnspit_dog&oldid=1159143033) - The turnspit dog is an extinct short-legged, long-bodied dog bred to run on a wheel, called a turnspit or dog wheel, to turn meat.
 It is mentioned in Of English Dogs in 1576 under the name "Turnespete".
 William Bingley's Memoirs of British Quadrupeds (1809) also talks of a dog employed to help chefs and cooks.
 It is also known as the Kitchen Dog, th...

-- [Netflix Prize](https://en.wikipedia.org/w/index.php?title=Netflix_Prize&oldid=1167025855) - The Netflix Prize was an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings without any other information about the users or films, i.e. without the users being identified except by numbers assigned for the contest.
-The competition was held by Netflix, a video streaming servic...

 # misc
 - [I Won a $5,000 <i>Magic: The Gathering</i> Tournament on Shrooms](https://web.archive.org/web/20230802214712/https://www.gawker.com/i-won-a-5-000-magic-the-gathering-tournament-on-shroo-1705333524)